Governance Structure and Operations

 Training of Directors

-In accordance with the director election standards, the Nominating Committee selects candidates for election as director who have the qualities needed to be a director.
-The company confirms whether new directors require training judging from each individual’s knowledge, experience and other characteristics.
-If training is needed, the company provides suitable opportunities to receive this training.
+In accordance with the director election standards, the Nominating Committee selects candidates who possess the qualities needed to be a director.
+The Company assesses whether new directors require training based on their individual’s knowledge, experience, and other characteristics.
+If training is deemed necessary, the Company provides suitable opportunities for it.

-2. For independent outside directors, the company arranges visits to the development, manufacturing, sales, service and other operations of every business unit.
-The executive officer of each business unit provides the directors with the latest information about that business.
+2. For outside directors, the Company arranges visits to the development, manufacturing, sales, service, and other operations of each business unit.
+Executive officers, corporate vice presidents, and frontline employees provide the latest information about each business during these visits.

-3. New inside directors are provided opportunities to attend governance training held by external institutions, and information about various seminars is given to inside and outside directors as opportunities to participate when appropriate.
+3. Inside directors are provided opportunities to attend governance training held by external institutions, and information about various seminars is given to inside and outside directors as opportunities to participate when appropriate.

 Evaluation of Board of Directors Effectiveness

-In 2003, the company became a company with committees (now a company with three committees).
-To determine if the corporate governance system is functioning as intended, the company started performing self-assessments in 2004 concerning the Board of Directors’ effectiveness.
-Self-assessments have been performed every year since then in order to make improvements.
+In 2003, the Company transitioned to a company with committees (now a company with three committees).
+To assess whether the corporate governance system is functioning as intended, the Company began performing self-assessments of the Board of Directors’ effectiveness in 2004.
+These self-assessments have been conducted annually since then to facilitate ongoing improvements.

-Since then, every year the past year’s activities are reviewed and self-assessments of the Board of Directors’ and three committees’ effectiveness are carried out in order to confirm that the development and administration of the corporate governance system is contributing to sustainable growth and improvements to medium- and long-term corporate value.
-Based on these results, the issues that the Board of Directors needs to address in the next fiscal year are clarified and measures to improve effectiveness further are planned.
+Each year, past activities are reviewed, and self-assessments of the Board of Directors’ and the statutory three committees are carried out to ensure that the corporate governance system contributes to sustainable growth and improvements in medium- and long-term corporate value.
+Based on these assessments, issues that the Board of Directors needs to address in the upcoming fiscal year are identified, and measures to enhance effectiveness are planned.

 Policy and Procedures for Appointing Director Candidates, and the Applicable Approaches and Standards, etc.